jcdietrich/MACS/README.md

 It is:
 - A companion
 - A status glance
-- A confidence signal that your home heard you and is doing something
+- A playful way to visualise the state of various home assistant entities.

 ![Concept sketches for Macs](https://github.com/glyndavidson/MACS/blob/main/resources/art-philosophy.png?raw=true)